 If you are traveling to, or just passing through Cincinnati, Ohio, be sure to spend time enjoying many of the family-friendly venues and attractions the city boasts.
-There really are a ton of things to do in Cincinnati with kids.
-Cincinnati shares its border with Newport, Kentucky so you’ll find a list of fun things to do with kids for both cities.
+There really are a surprising number of things to do and see in this city.
+Cincinnati also shares its border with Newport, Kentucky, so you’ll find a bunch of family-friendly activities in both cities.
+Here you’ll find our favorite things to do in Cincinnati with kids.

 Kids Attractions in Cincinnati